bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 ### Icons

 The [icons plugin](/docs/icons) is **not** automatically installed when using the Nuxt.js module.
-You must either explicity enable the `IconsPlugin`, or specify which icon components you wish to import.
+You must either explicitly enable the `IconsPlugin`, or specify which icon components you wish to import.

 All Icons: